scoulomb/soapui-docker/README.md

 - https://support.smartbear.com/readyapi/docs/integrations/docker/soapui.html
 - https://github.com/SmartBear/docker-soapui-testrunner

-We will build our own soap-ui docker image using soap-ui binaries: https://www.soapui.org/downloads/soapui/soapui-os-older-versions/
+We built a custom soap-ui docker image using soap-ui binaries: https://www.soapui.org/downloads/soapui/soapui-os-older-versions/

 which is strictly equivalent to the paying one, and show how to compose to simplify volume mapping (would work with official image too).